Phase estimation algorithm for the multibeam optical metrology: Preliminaries

 \subsection{Algorithm description}

 We start with the description of the Fourier phase-estimation algorithm operating in the qudit regime.
-The algorithm starts from the initial qudit state which we take to be the superposition of all computational states:
+The initial qudit state is taken as a superposition of all computational states:

 where $\{\ket k\}_{k=0}^{d-1}$ is an orthonormal computational basis in the qudit's Hilbert space.
-Additionally, we consider that $\phi = \frac{m \pi}{d}$, $m \in \{0,1,\dots,d-1\}$.
-The purpose of the algorithm is to unambiguously determine the value of $\phi$ via a single-shot measurement of the qudit state.
-This is performed by applying a base-$d$ quantum Fourier transformation with a corresponding unitary operator $\hat F$,
+Additionally, we let $\phi = \frac{2m \pi}{d}$, $m \in \{0,1,\dots,d-1\}$.
+The algorithm has to unambiguously determine the value of $\phi$ via a single-shot measurement of the qudit state.
+This is achieved by applying a base-$d$ quantum Fourier transformation with the corresponding unitary operator $\hat F$,

-The action of $\hat F$ on the initial state $\ket{\Psi_\phi}$ yields one of the states from the computational set $\{\ket k\}_{k=0}^{d-1}$ depending on $\phi = \frac{m \pi}{d}$:
+The action of $\hat F$ on the initial state $\ket{\Psi_\phi}$ yields one of the states from the computational set $\{\ket k\}_{k=0}^{d-1}$ depending on $\phi = \frac{2 \pi m}{d}$: